 But first of all, we all know that the more you talk immediately after awakening, the quicker the hoarseness in your voice dissipates.

 And if you don’t talk at all, the hoarseness will still eventually disappear — if your first words come a few hours later, the hoarseness will almost always be absent.

-My question to both physicians applied to healthy people who do not have infections, colds, vocal cord nodules, reflux, other illness, are heavy smokers or have some other medical condition that causes a hoarse voice.
+My question to both physicians applied to healthy people who do not have infections, colds, vocal cord nodules, reflux, other illness, and who are not heavy smokers or have some other medical condition that causes a hoarse voice.

 Steven Y. Park, MD, explains that the hoarse morning voice is caused by stomach juices bathing the throat.

 “The simplest way to prevent this or lessen the severity is to eat dinner early (go to bed no earlier than 3-4 hours after eating.),” says Dr. Park, author of the book, “Sleep, Interrupted: A Physician Reveals The #1 Reason Why So Many Of Us Are Sick And Tired.”

 Dr. Park continues: “Residual stomach juices can leak up into the throat while sleeping.
 Also, the same applies to alcohol, since alcohol relaxes your muscles, and your juices can come up more easily.

 “It also relaxes your tongue muscles, which can cause you to stop breathing and wake up, which not only causes poor sleep, but also forcefully suctions your stomach juices up into your throat.

 “All humans are susceptible to this phenomenon to various degrees.”